alantz19/jana-msgr2-test-task/README.md

 API docs are automatically generated at

 - http://localhost/docs/api#/ (using [scramble package](https://scramble.dedoc.co/installation))
-- generate api's into typescript: run `npx openapi-typescript http://localhost/docs/api.json -o ./nuxt/types/openapi_types.ts`
+- generate api's into typescript (runs from frontend) with `openapi-typescript` (further reading at nuxt/readme.md)

 # Starting project